An official website of the United States government

 Description

-The AN/AES-1 Airborne Laser Mine Detection System (ALMDS) detects, classifies and localizes near-surface, moored sea mines, utilizing Streak Tube Imaging Light Detection and Ranging (LIDAR).
-The ALMDS is integrated with the MH-60S helicopter to provide rapid, wide-area reconnaissance and assessment of mine threats in littoral zones, confined straits, choke points and amphibious objective areas.
-ALMDS will deploy either as part of a Mine Countermeasures Mission Package (MCM MP) on the Littoral Combat Ship or on other aviation-capable platforms, or may be shore-based as required to support fleet operations.
+The AN/AES-1 Airborne Laser Mine Detection System (ALMDS) detects and localizes surface and near-surface moored sea mines using Light Detection and Ranging (LiDAR).
+The ALMDS is integrated with the MH-60S helicopter to provide rapid, wide-area reconnaissance and assessment of mine threats in littoral zones, confined straits, chokepoints, and amphibious objective areas.
+ALMDS can be deployed as part of a Mine Countermeasures Mission Package (MCM MP) onboard Littoral Combat Ships (LCS) or independently on other MH-60S as required to support fleet operations.

 Background

-Primary Function: Detect, classify and localize near-surface, moored sea mines
+Primary Function: Detect and localize surface and near-surface, moored sea mines.

 Contractor: Northrop Grumman